Geena Davis: Professional expansion (2010–present)

-Following a long period of intermittent work, Davis often ventured into television acting, and through her organization, the Geena Davis Institute on Gender in Media, saw her career expand during the 2010s.
-In 2012, she starred as a psychiatrist in the miniseries Coma, based on the 1977 novel Coma by Robin Cook and the subsequent 1978 film.
+After a long period of intermittent work, Davis often ventured into television acting and through her organization, the Geena Davis Institute on Gender in Media, her career expanded during the 2010s.
+In 2012, she starred as a psychiatrist in Coma, a miniseries based on the 1977 novel Coma by Robin Cook and the subsequent 1978 film.
 She played a powerful female movie executive in the comedy In a World...
 (2013), the directorial debut of Lake Bell.
 Bell found her only dialogue to be her favorite in the film and called it her "soapbox moment".

 In 2014, Davis provided her voice for the English version of the Studio Ghibli animated film When Marnie Was There, as she was drawn to the film's abundant stories and strong use of female characters.
 She played the recurring role of Dr. Nicole Herman, an attending fetal surgeon with a life-threatening brain tumor, during the 11th season of Grey's Anatomy (2014–2015).
 In 2015, Davis launched an annual film festival to be held in Bentonville, Arkansas, to highlight diversity in film, accepting films that prominently feature minorities and women in the cast and crew.
 The first Bentonville Film Festival took place from May 5–9, 2015.
 Davis appeared as the mother of a semi-famous television star in the comedy Me Him Her (2016).

+Davis has been a frequent guest narrator at Disney's Candlelight Processional, appearing at Disneyland in 2015 and Disney World in 2011, 2012, and 2019.

 In the television series The Exorcist (2016), based on the 1973 film of the same name, Davis took on the role of grown-up Regan MacNeil, who has renamed herself Angela Rance to find peace and anonymity from her ordeal as a child.
 The Exorcist was a success with critics and audiences.
 In 2017, Davis starred in the film adaptation Marjorie Prime, alongside Jon Hamm, playing the daughter of an 85-year old experiencing the first symptoms of Alzheimer's disease, and appeared as the imaginary god of a heavyset 13-year-old girl in the comedy Don't Talk to Irene.
 Vanity Fair wrote that she stole "every scene" in Marjorie Prime, while Variety, on her role in Don't Talk to Irene, remarked: "There's no arguing the preternatural coolness of Geena Davis, a fact celebrated in self-conscious fashion by Don't Talk to Irene, a familiar type of coming-of-age film whose most distinguishing feature is the presence of the actress".